7 Best TENS Units of 2026

 TENS is contraindicated for patients with implanted electronic devices — specifically cardiac pacemakers, implantable defibrillators, and cochlear implants — because the electrical current can interfere with device programming.
 It should not be used during pregnancy (especially over the abdomen or lower back), in patients with active epilepsy, or over areas of active malignancy.
 Patients with impaired sensation (peripheral neuropathy, post-stroke) should use TENS only under clinical supervision, as reduced skin sensitivity increases the risk of burns from prolonged pad contact at high intensity.
 If any of these conditions apply to you, consult your physician before purchasing.

-We reviewed seven of the top-selling TENS units on Amazon, analyzing user review patterns, published specifications, and clinical relevance to build a list that covers every budget and use case — from a $30 first-time device to a fully wireless premium unit for athletic recovery.
+We reviewed seven of the top-selling TENS units on Amazon, analyzing user review patterns, published specifications, and clinical relevance to build a list that covers every budget and use case — from an affordable first-time device to a fully wireless, app-controlled unit.

 | Product | Price | Buy |